forestgrape/coronavirus/controlling.md

   > Recently I read I a comment from a speaker from a Cableway Association, reading something like: "We cannot and must not control whether people wear clean or the right masks, we trust on the own responsibility."
   > Several points:
   > * Everybody should encourage and motivate everybody to take good protections.
-If control is helpful, the system needs to be or at least attempted to be designed such that controlling is possible.
+If control is helpful or needed, the system needs to be or at least attempted to be designed such that controlling is possible.
   > * Aerosol transmission plays a role in the transmission of Covid and many cloth masks offer only few protection versus aerosol. // I avow, this is still disputed to some extent.
   > * Own responsibility is for everyone including operators.
 If there are few official rules, then there are many specific situations with no general/official rule (e.g. on the mask type).
 In sensible situations, it can be adequate to set additional rules or do more checks.